ConfigMgr

 • Minimum processor speed (MHz)

 I will place this at 800Mhz, I’ve seen odd things where machines running in power savings report a lower Mhz rating than it should.
 I’ve also seen machines that have very very low Mhz which I’m glad fail this, because it’s typically meant hardware issues, or BIOS update requirements.
 Strangely enough, we had a Dell Model that was reporting wrong due to a loose power connector.
-When the AC Cable was remove and then tightly reinserted, it resolved the issue.
+When the AC Cable was removed and then tightly reinserted, it resolved the issue.

 • Minimum free disk space (MB)